sizhe-li/sizhe-li.github.io/_posts/2025-03-15-jacobian-fields-tutorial.md

 ### The minimum requirement -- the ability to control

-Perhaps a valid definition of a robot includes a crtierion of *controlability*.
+Perhaps a valid definition of a robot includes a crtierion of *controllability*.
 We need to be able to control the robot to call it one.
 That's why many people wouldn't call the motorized IKEA lamp a robot.
 Because today we do not have an algorithm that can control it effectively.
 Next, we have a second robot -- a pneumatic hand (**left figure**) -- that shares the same property as our IKEA robot.
 Namely, today this robot is also not controllable.

 The question of control is -- in order for my robot hand to create desired motions what change of command should I send? (**right figure**)
 <div class="row l-body">